Medicare Advantage Plans Colorado 2026

 HMO plans

 HMO plans typically require members to select a primary care physician and obtain referrals for specialist services.
-These plans combine hospital and doctor coverage along with additional benefits, all in one plan.
-Members are often required to use a network of doctors and hospitals, which keeps costs lower and typically features no deductibles for in-network services.
-Many HMO plans include prescription drug coverage, as well as benefits for dental, vision, and hearing care.
+These plans combine hospital and doctor coverage into one plan.
+Members may be required to use a network of doctors and hospitals, which could potentially reduce costs and may feature lower deductibles for certain in-network services.

 PPO Plans